Toggle Search

 4 Key Components of Livestock Risk Protection in 60 Seconds

-Secure a minimum price look for your marketable animals while leave the upside price potential open
+Secures a minimum price look for your marketable animals while leaving the upside price potential open.

-Flexible coverage levels from 70% to 100% and premiums paid at the end of the endorsement period
+Includes flexible coverage levels from 70% to 100% and premiums paid at the end of the endorsement period.

-Federal subsidies up to 55% and no brokerage fees or margin calls required
+Offers federal subsidies up to 55%, with no brokerage fees or margin calls required.

 LRP insurance protects your investment should prices drop before your livestock gets to market while preserving your upside potential.

-• Available for swine, fed cattle, feeder cattle and lamb
+• Available for swine, fed cattle and feeder cattle

 • Coverage level options ranging from 70-100% of the expected ending market value of animals